WillNilges/DirectionalAC/README.md

 # DirectionalAC
-Air conditioning with face tracking so you can stay cool wherever you are.
+Facial tracking-enabled climate control so you can stay cool wherever you are.

 This is a project made for CSH's Imagine RIT 2019 project.
 Directional AC utilizes OpenCV, a USB camera, an Arduino, a few servos, and three 3D printed brackets to enable an AC unit to automatically adjust its airstream to you wherever you are in the cabin.